UnitexGramLab/unitex-doc-contributor-guidelines/pages/07.agreements/02.individual-contributor-access-requirements/docs.md

 for any reason at any time.
 Your name and email address, or a derivative of it, may be attached to your contributions and so be visible worldwide via the Internet.

-Notice that if your account in a particular Repository is inactive for more than 6 months, it may be deactivated.
+Note that if your account in a particular Repository is inactive for more than 6 months, it may be deactivated.
 However, the knowledge that you have achieved a particular level of access is retained.
 Therefore, getting your account reactivated is a simple matter of send a message to unitex-devel{at}univ-mlv.fr asking to turn